TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.azuredataexplorer/adxupdatecache.md

       }
     }
   },
-  "displayLabel": "Consider setting your cache to the recommended value", "additionalColumns": [
+  "displayLabel": "Consider setting your cache policy to the recommended value", "additionalColumns": [
 	{
       "name": "tableName",